rituuu/Sentiment-Analysis-Chatbot/README.md

 - TextBlob - Simple lexicon-based sentiment analyzer (custom, lightweight)

 ## SENTIMENT LOGIC:

 I built a **three-layer hybrid sentiment analysis** engine.
 **First**, a **rule-based classifier** instantly detects **crisis phrases, mixed emotions, and negation patterns**.
 **Second**, **TextBlob** provides **continuous polarity scoring for subtle or neutral emotions**.
-**Third**, I **used Gemini only for edge cases where rule-based and statistical methods disagree—such as sarcasm, contradictions**, or hidden sentiment.
+**Third**, I **used Gemini only for edge cases where rule-based and statistical methods disagree — such as sarcasm, contradictions**, or hidden sentiment.

 This **layered pipeline makes the chatbot accurate, interpretable, safe, and cost-efficient.**
 It mirrors real-world industry systems and shows how I think about reliability and scalability when designing AI components.

 **Hybrid pipelines are the backbone of customer support bots**, therapist AIs, and moderation systems.
-Crisis phrases are caught immediately—no statistical errors. **My pipeline reduces the LLM API calls by ~70%, saving cost.**
+Crisis phrases are caught immediately — no statistical errors.
+**My pipeline reduces the LLM API calls by ~70%, saving cost.**

+---

+## 🚀 Three-Layer Architecture

-In this project, This is how I built a **production-grade sentiment analysis engine** using a **three-layer hybrid pipeline:**
+In this project, this is how I built a **production-grade sentiment analysis engine** using a **three-layer hybrid pipeline:**

--**1.
-Rule-Based Sentiment Classification**
+- **1. Rule-Based Sentiment Classification**
--**2.
-TextBlob Statistical Polarity Analysis**
+- **2. TextBlob Statistical Polarity Analysis**
--**3.
-Gemini LLM Fallback for Edge Cases**
+- **3. Gemini LLM Fallback for Edge Cases**

+---

+## 🎯 Why This Matters

-This layered approach ensures the chatbot handles **simple, complex, and ambiguous human emotions with high accuracy**—similar to how real-world conversational AI systems are designed.
+This layered approach ensures the chatbot handles **simple, complex, and ambiguous human emotions with high accuracy** — similar to how real-world conversational AI systems are designed.

+---

-###1.
-Rule-Based Sentiment Analysis (Layer 1)
+### 1. Rule-Based Sentiment Analysis (Layer 1)
 #### What it does
 This layer uses **manually curated emotional keyword dictionaries:**
 -	very_negative_words → suicidal, devastated, hopeless